3caravelle/CodiceFiscaleJS/README.md

 1. Use the provided SQL queries in the following files:

-   * `update-comuni.sql` → generates the list of cities.
+   * `update-comuni.sql` → generates the list of cities (for each city without a corresponding province, the province `EE` (Estero) is added).
-   * `update-province.sql` → generates the list of provinces.
+   * `update-province.sql` → generates the list of provinces (an extra entry `EE: Estero` is added as an additional province to handle cases for foreign countries).

 2. Execute the queries manually in your Oracle DBMS.